After Passing the Commons – No-Fault Divorce to Become Law

 Getting Advice When Facing a Divorce

 There are various sources of information that are designed to support you when you are facing, considering or are in the process of a divorce.
 Seeking support or advice is highly important as divorce can be an understandably distressing and difficult time for you and your family.
 With a lot of change on the way after the divorce as well as the way that families interact and operate – it’s important to try and reach amicable decisions when finalising the divorce but this is not always the case.
-This is why it’s therefore highly recommended to get in touch with a highly experienced family law solicitor.
+This is why it’s therefore highly recommended to get in touch with highly experienced family law solicitors such as us here at Hurlows Family Law Practice.
+Looking for divorce lawyers in Cardiff?
+Get in touch with a member of our specialist team today.

 Mediation is also an option that can be offered if you are unable to make amicable decisions in certain cases.
 It’s important to bear in mind that if it is not safe or constructive to arrange for mediation – this will not be a viable option.
 Mediation is key in some cases as it allows both parties to reach amicable decisions.